xkollar/xkollar.github.io/data/posts/2026-02-25-tech-interview-aftertaste.markdown

 <div class="speaker a">
 Great work!
-You can rationalize the denominators in those bases to make is prettier (and maybe a bit more useful) 👍.
+You can rationalize the denominators in those bases to make it prettier (and maybe a bit more useful) 👍.
 </div>

 That sounds reasonable.